 Only specific small animals are allowed on United and United Express flights.
-United airlines pet shipping includes rabbits, dogs, household birds, and cats.
+United Airlines pet shipping includes domesticated dogs and cats.
 These animals are allowed to travel in the cabin on all flights within the continental United States (not including Hawaii).

 17.5 inches x 12 inches x 7.5 inches high (44 cm x 30 cm x 19 cm).
 When it comes to soft-sided kennels the maximum dimensions are 18 inches long x 11 inches wide x 11 inches high (46 cm x 28 cm x 28 cm).

-United Airline pet fees are $125 USD.
-You can pay when you go to check in at the reservations counter.
+Like United ESA Policy where now you have to pay a fee for emotional support animal, United Airlines pet fees are $125 USD.
 Keep in mind that you will have to pay $125 in additional fees on all flights that experience layovers longer than 4 hours in the US or more than 24 hours outside of the United States.

 United Airlines PetSafe (Pet Cargo)

 Please note change in PetSafe: According to United Airlines, “as travel demand and government restrictions continue to impact our schedule, we’ve suspended all PetSafe and military pet transportation until further notice.
 We’ll continue to monitor the situation and provide you with updates on our PetSafe page.”